rfm-9300/Active-Hive-ktor-web-android/README.md

-# Active Hive - Event Management Platform
+# Events Lisbon - Event Management Platform
 - WIP -  finished the web page and starting now the mobile apps

 - app in production at: https://eventslisbon.tech/